 |

-A Moller Artiste roll player is connected to the organ.
+A Moller Artiste roll player was connected to the organ.
 This unit was originally from the George Tobias mansion in the Capitol Hill neighborhood of Seattle.
 The diode matrix-style relay was built by Gerald Duffy of Portland and was previously connected to the Bob Rickett residence organ in Portland.

 |